grey-chair-dev/book-website/README.md

 ## Acknowledgments

-- Suzanne Collins for her incredible literary works
+- C.E.
+Scott for her incredible literary works
-- Scholastic Inc. for publishing these amazing books
 - The React and TailwindCSS communities for excellent documentation